snpsuen/FRR_MetalLB_BGP_Minikube/README.md

 * [configs/frrdaemons](configs/frrdaemons)
 * [configs/vtysh.conf](configs/vtysh.conf).

 Make sure they are found in the correct locaton relative to the toplogy template.
-The template is ready to be downloaded together with the subdirectory config/* from this repo.
+You may download The template together with those config/* files from this repo.
 ```
 git clone https://github.com/snpsuen/FRR_MetalLB_BGP_Minikube
 cd FRR_MetalLB_BGP_Minikub